A Guide to 13 Most Popular Japanese Language Exams

 You can try answering sample J-CAT questions.
 On the official website of J-CAT, you can find mock tests and sample papers for practice.

 A post-test report pinpoints your strengths and weaknesses, guiding your future studies.
-Thus, it can help you focus on what you must work on and create an effective study plan for your goal.
+Thus, it can help you focus on what you must work on and develop an effective study plan to achieve your goal.

 Test Centers and Exam Dates of J-CAT

-- Since the J-CAT is 100% online, you can take the test anywhere and anytime with internet access.
+• Since the J-CAT is 100% online, you can take the test anywhere and at any time with internet access.

 10. Japanese Language Capability Test (JLCT)